Keyfactor/iis-orchestrator/readme_source.md

 Category	|The type of certificate store to be configured.
 Select category based on the display name configured above for WinCert.
 Container	|This is a logical grouping of like stores.
 This configuration is optional and does not impact the functionality of the store.
 Client Machine	|The hostname of the server to be managed.
 The Change Credentials option must be clicked to provide a username and password.
 This account will be used to manage the remote server via PowerShell.
-Store Path	|Enter the specific name of the certificate store you want to use.
+Store Path	|Enter the specific name of the certificate store path you want to use.
 Orchestrator	|This is the orchestrator server registered with the appropriate capabilities to manage this certificate store type.
 SPN with Port?|Defaults to False
 WinRm Protocol|Select http or https